Battle of Lübeck: Prenzlau to Lübeck

 On the morning of 1 November, the Prussians evacuated Waren.
 Blücher moved to the northwest covered by a rear guard under General-Major Friedrich Gottlieb von Oswald.
 Winning marched due west covered by Oberst August Wilhelm von Pletz's rear guard.
-That morning the Prussians brawled near Waren with both Soult's and Bernadotte's light cavalry brigades plus General of Division Anne Jean Marie René Savary's 1st Hussar and 7th Chasseurs à Cheval Regiments before falling back to the west.
-Under Yorck's tactical direction the three fusilier battalions, six Jäger companies, and 20 squadrons of hussars gave a good account of themselves in the battle of Waren-Nossentin.
-Though Bernadotte committed General of Division Jean-Baptiste Drouet, Comte d'Erlon's division to the capture of Nossentin village, Yorck and Pletz drew off in good order to Alt Schwerin that night.
+That morning the Prussians brawled near Waren with both Soult's and Bernadotte's light cavalry brigades, plus General of Division Anne Jean Marie René Savary's 1st Hussar and 7th Chasseurs à Cheval Regiments, before falling back to the west.
+Under Yorck's tactical direction the three Prussian fusilier battalions, six Jäger companies, and 20 squadrons of hussars gave a good account of themselves in the battle of Waren-Nossentin.
+Though Bernadotte committed General of Division Jean-Baptiste Drouet, Comte d'Erlon's dragoon division to the capture of Nossentin village, Yorck and Pletz drew off in good order to Alt Schwerin that night.

-On the morning of 2 November, Sahuc's 4th Dragoon Division set out from Rathenow and Murat left Demmin (west of Anklam) sweeping west with Lasalle, Grouchy, and d'Hautpoul.
-Bernadotte was at Nossentin and Soult at Waren.
-That day near Granzin, Drouet's division caught up with the 500 men of the 2nd battalion of the Tschammer Infantry Regiment Nr.
+On the morning of 2 November, Sahuc's 4th Dragoon Division set out from Rathenow and Murat left Demmin (west of Anklam) sweeping west with Lasalle (light cavalry), Grouchy (dragoons), and d'Hautpoul (cuirassiers).
+Bernadotte was at Nossentin, whilst Soult was further east, at Waren.
+That day, near Granzin, Drouet's division (of Bernadotte's I Corps) caught up with the 500 men of the 2nd battalion of the Tschammer Infantry Regiment Nr.
 27, inflicting a loss of one cannon and 57 casualties, including Major Puttkammer captured.
-Away to the northeast on 2 and 3 November, the port of Wolgast surrendered to the 22nd Dragoon Regiment of General of Brigade André Joseph Boussart's brigade.
+Away to the northeast on 2 and 3 November, the port of Wolgast surrendered to the 22nd Dragoon Regiment of General of Brigade André Joseph Boussart's brigade (Grouchy's division).
 Hohenlohe's baggage train with 2,500 mostly non-combatants thus fell into the hands of Grouchy's division.

 Oswald's rear guard made a stand at Crivitz on 3 November in an action called a Prussian victory.
 The Prussian led the Fusilier battalions Greiffenberg Nr.
 4, Knorr Nr.
 12, and Oswald Nr.
-16, the Grenadier battalions Schmeling and Vieregg, and one horse artillery battery.
-His cavalry units were the Hertzberg Dragoon Regiment Nr.
+16, the Grenadier battalions Schmeling and Vieregg, and the Hahn horse artillery battery Nr.
+5. His cavalry units were the Hertzberg Dragoon Regiment Nr.
 9, five squadrons, and the Rudorff Hussar Regiment Nr.
 2, five squadrons.
+In total there were about 2,500-3,000 infantry and 1200-1500 cavalry, with 8 guns.